Transparency and translucency: Mechanisms of attenuation

 Attenuation in fiber optics, also known as transmission loss, is the reduction in intensity of the light beam (or signal) with respect to distance traveled through a transmission medium.
+It is an important factor limiting the transmission of a signal across large distances.
 Attenuation coefficients in fiber optics usually use units of dB/km through the medium due to the very high quality of transparency of modern optical transmission media.
 The medium is usually a fiber of silica glass that confines the incident light beam to the inside.

-Attenuation is an important factor limiting the transmission of a signal across large distances.
-In optical fibers the main attenuation source is scattering from molecular level irregularities (Rayleigh scattering) due to structural disorder and compositional fluctuations of the glass structure.
+In optical fibers, the main source of attenuation is scattering from molecular level irregularities, called Rayleigh scattering, due to structural disorder and compositional fluctuations of the glass structure.
 This same phenomenon is seen as one of the limiting factors in the transparency of infrared missile domes.
 Further attenuation is caused by light absorbed by residual materials, such as metals or water ions, within the fiber core and inner cladding.
 Light leakage due to bending, splices, connectors, or other outside forces are other factors resulting in attenuation.
+At high optical powers, scattering can also be caused by nonlinear optical processes in the fiber.